 The jobless people have no stable income sources and may do something bad to your property.

 #9.
 Lots of Homeless People

-People without jobs cannot afford renting houses, let alone buying one.
+People without jobs cannot afford to rent houses, let alone buy one.
 Therefore, a neighborhood with lots of homeless people is not an ideal place to live in.

 #10.
 Unattended Kids